switch263/steamMarketWatcher/readme.md

 Steam Market Watcher
 - - - - -  - - - - -

-Steam Market Watcher is a little Python script that allows you to check at constant intervals over items you're looking for.
+Steam Market Watcher is a little Python script that allows you to check at constant intervals over items you're looking for in the Steam Community Market.
 It lets you enter a price, and whenever one of your items meets the requirement, it alerts you.

 Usage: